 Source Recommendation Category AH2 (2020) In cases of neglect, the children's voices and views of their family's strengths and weaknesses must be evidenced through the use of existing tools, e.g. Signs of Safety.
-WFD AI1 (2020) NSCP as part of a workforce development plan, identify and equip frontline staff with the confidence and skills to work with clients who have, or may have a 'learning difficulty' including the use of visual aids in order to communicate effectively.
-WFD AI2 (2020) NSCP requires assurance that social workers and frontline practitioners working with children are equipped to test both an adult's understanding of the required changes, and probability of being able to successfully achieve these required changes.
+WFD Al1 (2020) NSCP as part of a workforce development plan, identify and equip frontline staff with the confidence and skills to work with clients who have, or may have a 'learning difficulty' including the use of visual aids in order to communicate effectively.
+WFD Al2 (2020) NSCP requires assurance that social workers and frontline practitioners working with children are equipped to test both an adult's understanding of the required changes, and probability of being able to successfully achieve these required changes.
 WFD Scrutiny paper Neglect training (2021 R1) NSCP review how their training offer is advertised and consider additional approaches to increase knowledge of courses / training input available.
 This should be supported by members of the WDG promoting the training offers within their own agencies.
 WFD Scrutiny paper Neglect training (2021 R3) The NSCP should pilot a multi-agency forum where structured case studies on neglect could be discussed with best practice highlighted and disseminated.
-This could draw from approaches developed in reflective Scrutiny paper Neglect training (2021 R4) NSCP should develop a system that would effectively measure the impact of training on practice.
+This could draw from approaches developed in reflective practice sessions and joint agency group supervision as well as through the work of the Local Safeguarding Children Groups.
+WFD Scrutiny paper Neglect training (2021 R4) NSCP should develop a system that would effectively measure the impact of training on practice.
 This would involve 6 and 12 month reviews of the effect training has on service delivery for individuals.
 WFD Scrutiny paper Neglect training (2021 R5) The NSCP should seek reassurance from all strategic leads that training will be viewed as a priority and staff will be afforded opportunities to develop knowledge and practice whenever possible.
 Where there is evidence that such a culture does not prevail, the Partnership should challenge and support change.
 WFD